GarrettS/Singular-Health/README.md

 ## Problems:
+* Patients don't have ready access to their health records but they need it.

 * Health records management is difficult and expensive for providers.

-* The referral process is inconvenient for providers and patients.
+* Referrals are inconvenient for providers and patients.

 * Medical records are transmitted insecurely.
 Providers and patients usually prefer the patient to send information via email, in violation of HIPAA.